What is PCOS?

 How will Natural Cycles work for you with PCOS?

 For those of you that have PCOS, Natural Cycles will help you visualize and track your cycles with basal body temperature.
 It will capture whether or not you have ovulated, and how long your cycles are, which is useful information to start discussions about with your doctor or fertility clinic.
 Please note that it is quite common to have "false positive" LH tests around your predicted ovulation day, so in order to confirm that ovulation has happened there must be a rise in temperature.

-You will have many red (for Prevent) or pink (for Plan) days if you use Natural Cycles with PCOS, as you’re not ovulating very often.
+You will have many red (for Prevent) or brown (for Plan) days if you use Natural Cycles with PCOS, as you’re not ovulating very often.
 Condoms will be needed during sex on all red days for a Prevent user, so it’s good to keep that in mind if you wish to use Natural Cycles.
 The app’s possibility to detect ovulation remains the same, but green days will only be given after ovulation.
 It may also be difficult for the app to give a good prognosis for the coming cycles, which affects Plan users.